prajwalda/js-interview-question-/async concepts.md

 #### Promise.allSettled(promises)

-Resolves when all promises in the array have settled (resolved or rejected), providing an array of results.
+Resolves when all promises in the array have settled (resolved or rejected), providing an array of results.It will wait for first seeking result and return it . if all of them fails then it will return an aggregate error of arrays.

 ```javascript
 Promise.allSettled([promise1, promise2, promise3])